 was chosen as Christmas Day, not unless they have private access to some 1st

 century document that historians have spent the last 2000 years looking for.
 In

 recent centuries many people have favoured pagan origins for Christmas Day.

 This idea was first made at least 1000 years after the time of Christ and aren’t

-based on documentary proof but circumstantial evidence and proximity to a
+based on documentary proof but proximity to a

-specific date.
-Even some of the commonly accepted pagan origins of Christmas
+specific date in a pagan calendar.
+Even some of the commonly alleged pagan origins of Christmas

 traditions can’t be proven.